sphynkx/tgringer/README.md

 # Telegram WebApp for video calls
-This is a lightweight app for video calls between Telegram users, powered by WebRTC.
+This is a Telegram WebApp for video calls and conferences between Telegram users, powered by WebRTC.
 It works as a Telegram Web App and is integrated with a Telegram bot that helps invite users into the service's private network.

-Currently at the MVP stage, but functional.
+App allow multiuser communication, store session to mediafile and send it to session owner via Telegram.